 USWNT soccer players to watch at the 2023 Women's World Cup as USA looks for third straight title

-The U.S. Women's National Team is a few days away from vying for their third straight title at the FiFA Women's World Cup in New Zealand and Australia, which officially kicks off on Thursday.
+The U.S. Women's National Team is a day away from vying for their third straight title at the FiFA Women's World Cup in New Zealand and Australia, which officially kicked off Thursday morning.

 The USWNT, currently ranked No. 1 in the world, will open their bid against Vietnam in Eden Park, New Zealand's national stadium, on Friday at 9 p.m.
 ET.
 As for the rest of their group stage, the team will play against the Netherlands on July 26 at 9 p.m.
 ET and Portugal on August 1 at 3 a.m.
 ET.